-Cinderella Sarah—a Princess Short Bedtime Story for Children
+Cinderella Sarah—a Cinderella Bedtime Story for Children

 Anyhow, when the prince visits, even I have to take a bath, and I am only the kitchen lad.
 Cook threatens she’ll put me in the sink with the dirty dishes if I don’t get down to the river and wash my hair.
 Ain’t gonna risk having any soap on my skin, no Siree!
 So off I run.
 That’s not so bad I guess, I love jumping off the high cliff, except the water is freezing.
 A few months ago, I was having so much fun jumping and splashing, that I didn’t realise the prince was watching me.
 He called out to me and chatted with me for a good long time.

 What a nice man he was asking me about myself and my sister.
 Well, I told him the whole story, with all my best acting.
 Sarah says I am a great actor, and he was a great audience.
 I walked tall and proud like my Dad, the great merchant that he was, and I blew strong and fierce like the storm that sank his ship.
 I died grandly praying for my two precious children.
 Then I pretended to be my wicked stepmother, who threw us out of our own home and made us come to work for Lady Roselle.
 I was getting carried away with myself because this is my favorite story to act out; my sister does love it and laughs at my fooling around.
 But I kept my wits about me and avoided the scene where I act out Lady Roselle as a snake.
 Thankfully, someone came to call the prince away just then.
 He seemed sad to say goodbye, but probably he was sad to have to go talk to that Lady Roselle.